 Full details are in the recipe card below, but here are the basics:

-Firstly, you simply mix the cooked chicken with buffalo hot sauce, veggies and seasoning in a bowl to combine.
+- First, make the buffalo chicken filling.
+Simply mix the cooked chicken with buffalo sauce, carrot, celery, green onion, dill and crushed red pepper flakes in a bowl to combine.
 I love the little bit of celery and carrot here; they blend in seamlessly, but add some extra oomph to this quesadilla recipe.

-Then, distribute your buffalo chicken mixture over top, along with more shredded cheese, some seasoning and an extra drizzle of buffalo hot sauce (after all, these are buffalo chicken quesadillas!)
+- Now, it’s just a matter of assembling your quesadillas.
+Pile on some shredded cheese over one half of each tortilla.
+Then distribute your buffalo chicken mixture over top, along with more shredded cheese, some celery salt and an extra drizzle of buffalo sauce (after all, these are buffalo chicken quesadillas).

-Fold over your tortillas and pan fry in batches until they’re nice and crispy on the outside and everything is hot (and the cheese melty) inside.
-Nothing to it, right?
+- Fold over your tortillas and pan fry in batches (in a greased pan) until they’re nice and crispy on the outside and everything is heated through (and the cheese is melty) inside.

 Not at all!
 If you prefer to omit the celery and carrot, go for it!
 Celery and carrot is kinda classic with buffalo chicken, but these quesadillas will be delicious either way.